 The allocation or designation of frequency bands for use by a radio service or system under specified conditions in CEPT member countries is laid down by law, regulation or administrative action.
 ECC Decisions are required to deal with the licence related matters and for the carriage and use of equipment throughout Europe.
 The harmonisation on a European basis would support the Directive 2014/53/EU of the European Parliament and of the Council of 16 April 2014 on radio equipment and telecommunications terminal equipment and the mutual recognition of their conformity [1].
 A commitment by CEPT member countries to implement an ECC Decision will provide a clear indication that the required frequency bands will be made available on time and on a European-wide basis.

-ECC Decision of 20 November 2020 on the harmonised use of the frequency band 5945-6425 MHz for Wireless Access Systems including Radio Local Area Networks (WAS/RLAN) (ECC/DEC/(20)01)
+ECC Decision of 20 November 2020 on the harmonised use of the frequency band 5945-6425 MHz for Wireless Access Systems including Radio Local Area Networks (WAS/RLAN) (ECC/DEC/(20)01), amended DD MM YYYY

 “The European Conference of Postal and Telecommunications Administrations,